Where to Stay in Tokyo - Best Areas for First-Timers, Families & Couples

 where to stay in Shinjuku mapShinjuku map

-We recommend staying on the west side of the area for the quiet atmosphere.
-Avoid the east side as it is noisy and chaotic, especially for families.
+We recommend staying on the west side of the area for the quiet atmosphere and more hotel options.

 Of course, if you love the bustling nightlife, stay on the east side: Hotel Gracery Shinjuku is a great choice right in the heart of it.